Yasmani Grandal Player Props: White Sox vs. Guardians

 - Grandal is batting .251 with 12 doubles, eight home runs and 24 walks.

-- Grandal has picked up an RBI in 23.8% of his games this year, with two or more RBI in 9.5% of his games.
-He has also driven in three or more runs in one contest.
+- Grandal has driven home a run in 20 games this year (23.8%), including more than one RBI in 9.5% of his games and producing three or more of his team's runs on one occasion..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.